What business expenses can your limited company claim for?

 • At 8.75%, dividend tax is lower than the 20% basic income tax rate

 Of course, limited companies pay Corporation Tax on profits before dividends can be distributed.
-The overall tax you pay is usually less than normal employees, but the gap has narrowed massively in recent years.
+Your overall tax is usually less than normal employees, but the gap has narrowed massively in recent years.

 You can also claim any business expenses which you or your employees have paid out of pocket and you’ve paid back to them, provided they pass the ‘wholly and exclusively’ test.